Cavern12/CISC101-Group92-TravelPlanner/modules/03_feasibility_guardrails.md

+### Change Log (2025-11-12)
+- Added rule to prioritize < 25 min walking distances when user says "short walks only".

 ### Module 3 — Feasibility & Guardrails

 Apply these if/else checks to make sure plans are realistic and adapt to edge cases: